-The NOI provides DEC with information regarding your planned group activity, to help sustain the biodiversity and conservation values of the diverse environments the tracks and trails traverse.
-The NOI also assists us in considering the needs and enjoyment of other Track users by preventing overcrowding in campsites and/or potential clashes of expedition dates of groups.
+The Group Notification provides Parks and Wildlife Services with information regarding your planned group activity, to help sustain the biodiversity and conservation values of the diverse environments the tracks and trails traverse.
+The Group Notification also assists in considering the needs and enjoyment of other Track users by preventing overcrowding in campsites and/or potential clashes of expedition dates of groups.

-If you are intending to conduct an organised, non-commercial educational or leisure activity of one night or more on DEC managed tracks or trails (with eight or more members), it is preferred that notification is received at least four weeks prior to the activity being conducted.
+If you are intending to conduct an organised, educational or leisure activity of one night or more on Parks and Wildlife Service managed tracks or trails, notifications should be received at least four weeks prior to the activity being conducted.

-- Alert you to other groups already using the same campsites (so you can change your itinerary).
+- other groups already using the same campsites (so you can change your itinerary).

-- Have enough time to formally reply to your notification.
+- give the Foundation enough time to formally reply to your notification and